-I can tell you that activated charcoal has legitimate medical uses.
+Activated charcoal does have legitimate medical uses.
 Emergency physicians administer it often to treat cases of accidental poisoning or overdoses.
 The charcoal will bind to the poison or drugs, which prevents them from entering the bloodstream and renders them harmless until they pass out of the digestive tract, but that doesn’t mean they’ll prevent your impending hangover.

 Alcohol is one of the very few substances that is absorbed in the stomach rather than further on in the small intestine.
 In other words, alcohol begins to enter the bloodstream barely an hour after ingestion.
 So, the window of time for activated charcoal to adsorb alcohol would be quite small.

 Sure, users would not suffer a hangover, but they also wouldn’t feel any of the alcohol’s effects.
 This would be the same as spitting out the drink before you swallow it.
 Why even bother to drink at all?

 Plus, as stated in this New York Magazine article, it is questionable whether activated charcoal even adsorbs significant amounts of alcohol.
 For this reason, administration of activated charcoal is not a standard treatment in alcohol poisoning cases.